mkirchner/hamt/README.md

 test if the current sub-hash of the key is present in the current subtree.
 If yes, either return a value or move down another level into the trie; if no, bail.

-The key operation here is *testing for presence in the current subtree*.
-This is accomplished in the following manner:

-* Given the hash of the key and the hash state, determine the 5-bit sub-hash active for the current trie level
-* Interpret that 5-bit value as a position in [0,31]
-* Test if the bitmap index bit at that position is set for the current table
+In pseudocode:

         search_recursive(anchor, hash, eq, key):
-            if the sub-hash is present in the current sub-trie: if TABLE(anchor) holds a value at the expected index: if the key of the value at the expected index matches the search key: return SEARCH_SUCCESS
+            if the key may be present in the current sub-trie: if the current table holds a key/value pair at the expected index: if the key matches the search key: return SEARCH_SUCCESS
                     else:
                         return SEARCH_FAIL_KEYMISMATCH